 I grew up in Trinidad and Tobago and never played basketball.
 Back then, we knew little of the game, and as youths we played cricket and football (soccer) as team sports.
 I migrated to the US Virgin Islands in the late sixties and joined the US Army in 71.
-While in the army I watched … Continue reading How I came to love the Boston Celtics
+While in the army I watched some basketball on TV and I clearly remember the dominant presence of Wilt Chamberlain as he ended his career with the Lakers.
+(Continued…)

 “Pan night and day “ is one of Lord Kitchener’s best, most musical steelpan related calypsos.
 Indeed, in 1985 it featured at panorama in an unusual tie for first place between Desperadoes and Renegades.
 However, even as far back as 1985, The Grand Master was concerned about the absence of the steelband from the streets … Continue reading Pan Night And Day